Selina0605/csa--mp3/frq-solutions/q1/README.md

 # 2024 Question 1

 ## This question is about...
-- Create methods to simulate the amount of food is eaten
+- Create methods to simulate the amount of food is eaten and amount of food in the feeder
--

 ## Struggles with this question...